Reskill Your Workforce

 The key learning, however, is that organizations proved more nimble and responsive than anyone thought.
 So, if everyone can transition to remote work and still be effective and efficient, surely an organization can train employees with new skills, quickly, to meet evolving business objectives.
 Delivering those new skills in a remote work environment will be a challenge, but also a necessity.
 And it’s important to bear in mind that “learning as you go” will be par for the course.
 Finding a balance isn’t static since adaptation happens faster now – on the fly, even – more than it ever has.

 The HR function is seeing the same rapid change.
-A few decades ago, moving from paper records to computers was a slow grind; today, HR professionals have handed off their more routine work to AI systems or employee-accessed portals, and are now building elearning and workforce modeling strategies.
-HR needs upskilling along with everyone else, if the function is to align training goals with the needs of the company.
-A relevant, agile training strategy ready to deploy at any moment is the opportunity HR professionals now have with their seat at the table.
+A few decades ago, moving from paper records to computers was a slow grind.
+Today, HR professionals have handed off their more routine work to AI systems or employee-accessed portals, and are now building elearning and workforce modeling strategies.
+HR needs upskilling, if the function is to align training goals with the needs of the company.
+A relevant, agile training strategy ready to deploy at any moment is the opportunity HR professionals now have.

 Reskill Your Workforce de trabalho